hawshemi/SNI-Finder/README.md

 # SNI Finder

-This script will scan all domains that have `TLS 1.3` and `h2` enabled on your VPS IP address range.
-These domains are useful for SNI in a variety of configurations and tests.
+This script will scan all domains with `TLS 1.3` and `h2` enabled on your VPS IP address range.
+These domains are useful for SNI domain names in various configurations and tests.

 When you begin the scan, two files are created: `results.txt` contains the output log, while `domains.txt` only contains the domain names.

-It is Recommended to run this scanner locally _(with you residential internet)_.
-It may cause VPS to be flagged if you run scanner in the cloud.
+It is recommended to run this scanner locally _(with your residential internet)_.
+It may cause VPS to be flagged if you run a scanner in the cloud.

 ## Run